History and Philosophy

 - Early Childhood Management Certification, State of AL

 Mrs. Brown used to own and operate her own early learning center, and train caregivers though Family Guidance in Dothan, Alabama.
-Mrs. Brown moved to Headland, Alabama in 2004 with her husband and three children.
-Mr. and Mrs. Brown have also raised three additional children, for a total of six.
+Mrs. Brown moved to Headland, Alabama in 2004 with her husband, three children, and two grandchildren.
+She enjoys playing softball and/or baseball, pickleball, rollerskating, hiking, antiques, art, and gardening.

 - Northview High School (2017)